bcgov/data-publication/pages/dsg_staging_area.md

    + Location will be provided when granting access to this directory \...\data_staging_bcgw\
    + The second level of the [_Data Classification Hierarchy_](dsg_bcgw_data_classification_hierarchy.md) is used to determine what folder the data is to be located in.
          + This location will be assigned by DataBC DA.
-+ Directory access requests are to be submitted through [Data Architecture Services](mailto:DataBC.DA@gov.bc.ca)
++ To request access to the BCGW Staging Area, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3/create/13).

 -----------------------------------------------------------